pedrotoliveira/ppm-test-helper/README.md

 - Log4j - 2.9.0
 - AssertJ - 3.8.0

-This library still in working in progress.
-I have many ideias to improve the DSL.
+This library still is working in progress.
 DSL still in test stage.